upbound/docs/content/concepts/control-plane-configurations.md

 ## Building an API

-Upbound attempts to build a new version of your configuration for every commit to the main `branch` of the repo that backs your configuration.
-It's your responsibility to push content to the repo which builds into a valid Crossplane configuration package.
+Upbound attempts to build a new version of your configuration for every commit to the main `branch` of the repository that backs your configuration.
+It's your responsibility to push content to the repository which builds into a valid Crossplane configuration package.

 {{< hint "important" >}}
 If you push a new commit to your repo but Upbound does not show a new configuration is available to update to, that is usually an indication the configuration failed to build.
 Check the build status in GitHub to confirm this (see below).